 Health savings accounts are bank accounts that offer tax benefits and enable pre-tax payroll deductions so that you can save money for eligible medical expenses.
 To qualify for an HSA, you must be enrolled in a high-deductible health plan (HDHP).
 An HSA allows you to set the amount you would like deducted from your paycheck and deposited into your HSA.
 Your HSA balance can be used to cover medical costs that your health policy does not cover.

-The amount you can save in an HSA for 2023 is, as previously mentioned, $3,850 for an individual or $7,750 per family.
+The amount you can save in an HSA for 2024 is, as previously mentioned, $4,150 for an individual or $8,300 per family.
 The key difference between an HSA and FSA is that an HSA does not have a “use it or lose it” provision at the end of the fiscal year.
 You can save your money in your HSA until you’re ready to use it and let the money accrue.
 Money is deposited into your HSA each pay period, and you can only use what you have in your account.

 Can You Pay for LASIK with an HSA?

 You can use your HSA pre-tax dollars to pay for LASIK eye surgery and other vision correction procedures.
 The IRS places restrictions on which procedures can be covered by HSA and FSA funds.
-LASIK, SMILE, and PRK are a few examples of laser vision correction operations that fall under this category and are considered an eligible expense.
+LASIK, SMILE eye surgery, and PRK are a few examples of laser vision correction operations that fall under this category and are considered an eligible expense.
 This is wonderful news since most insurance plans don’t provide any benefit or discount for LASIK or other vision correction procedures.

 As mentioned above, there is no time restriction on how long you have to use the funds in your HSA.
-You can fund your HSA up to the annual contribution limits ($3650 for an individual and $7300 for a family).
+You can fund your HSA up to the annual contribution limits ($4,150 for an individual and $8,300 for a family).
 You can either use it as you go or save money until you have enough to pay for your LASIK surgery.
 Another great option is to make your monthly finance payments from your HSA account.

 Many employers don’t offer both HSA and Flexible Spending Accounts.
 There are certain exceptions to this rule, so you should speak with your financial adviser or employer for more information on this.